-You can export their most popular keywords for this site, put it in the sheet, and start looking for another website.
+You can export their most popular keywords for this site, put them in the sheet, and start looking for another website.

 Now you have an unlimited source of different keyword ideas.
 When you have your combined sheet, remember to delete all the duplicates.

 You shouldn’t need any specific tool to find your focus keywords.
-When you collect keywords from your competitors you’ll go through your keyword sheet many times and you’ll be able to see some patterns that you can create your focus keywords from.
+When you collect keywords from your competitors, you’ll go through your keyword sheet many times, and you’ll be able to see some patterns from which you can create your focus keywords.
 And because you will do it on your own, your new site structure can consist of landing pages that are even more valuable than your competitor’s pages.

-During the categorization process, you might come to the realization that with your new categories, landing pages, blog, and so on, you can create a new Information Architecture for your site.
+During the categorization process, you might realize that with your new categories, landing pages, blog, and so on, you can create a new Information Architecture for your site.
 Basically, the point of proper Information Architecture is to help organize your site’s structure – users, as well as bots, can reach the most valuable pages with little to no effort.
 With your new ideas for pages, creating a well-optimized structure might be easier.